Skip links

 The Business & Human Rights Accelerator

-The Business & Human Rights Accelerator is a six-month programme that activates participating companies of the UN Global Compact across industries and regions to move from commitment to action on human rights and labour rights.
-Through identifying salient human rights impacts, establishing an ongoing due diligence process and developing an actionable plan, the Business & Human Rights Accelerator will empower your company to advance its human rights journey.
+The Business & Human Rights Accelerator is a six-month programme activating companies participating in the UN Global Compact across industries and regions.
+The objective is to help businesses swiftly move from commitment to action on human rights and labour rights through establishing an ongoing human rights due diligence process.

-Build a network of peers, UN partners and experts to support your human rights journey and work collectively to tackle persistent barrires to implementing an effective human rights due diligence process
+• A network of peers, UN partners and experts to support your human rights journey and work collectively to tackle persistent barriers to human rights due diligence

 The Global Compact Network South Africa supports the Minerals Council South Africa in implementing a Human Rights Framework in the sector to ensure that companies within the industry comply with Human Rights standards both in their operations and supply chains.
 Through the partnership, there will be a host of seminars throughout the year to discuss the contents of the Framework, importance of the Bill of Rights, understanding the South African Constitution, the UN Global Principles on Business and Human Rights, Social Performance and Human Rights, and Responsible Sourcing and Human Rights.
 The first virtual seminar was held in June 2020 with a focus on the impact of COVID-19 on Human Rights.
 The second three-day seminar was held at the end of July.